 |Spring, Year 2|

-4 Students should consult with the ASLandIE program head to select from various INT (Interpreter Education) elective offerings, which vary from semester to semester.
+4 Students should consult with the ASL&IE coordinator to select from various ASL (American Sign Language) and INT (Interpreter Education) elective offerings, which vary from semester to semester.

-5 In order to be placed in an internship (INT 290, fall year 2), the student must sit for and be awarded an interpreting credential (e.g., VQAS level, EIPA award, or NIC certification) or demonstrate acceptable proficiency on a mock ASL-English interpreter assessment approved by the ASLandIE program head.
+6 In order to be placed in an internship (INT 290, spring year 2), the student must sit for and be awarded an interpreting credential (e.g., VQAS level, EIPA award, or NIC certification) or demonstrate acceptable proficiency on a mock ASL-English interpreter assessment approved by the ASL&IE coordinator.

-8 Students who provide documentation from a receiving institution that supports selection of a different course to satisfy the CST requirement may substitute that course, pending ASLandIE program head approval.
+7 Students who provide documentation from a receiving institution that supports selection of a different course to satisfy the CST requirement may substitute that course, pending ASL&IE coordinator approval.